 "Dana."
 Skinner grinned back at her.
 "I just wanted to see how you were doing."

 "I'm fine."
 She opened the door wider.
 "Did you want to come in?"

 He stepped in then saw the crumpled throw she had left on the sofa.
 "I didn't mean to disturb you...or Mulder."
 He looked around.

 "He's not here.
 And you're not disturbing me."
 She moved the afghan so he could sit.
-She eased herself onto the opposite end, knew he was watching her as she did it.
-"I feel so clumsy," she admitted.
+She eased herself onto the opposite end and knew he was watching her as she did it.
+"I feel so clumsy," she said.